yussypu/database/README.md

 ## Verification

-Three machine checked specs.
+Two machine checked specs.

-* **specs/Storage.tla.** WAL append, fsync, crash, recover.
-Invariant: no acknowledged write is ever lost.
 * **specs/MVCC.tla.** Transaction begin, read, write, commit, abort.
 Invariant: snapshot isolation holds.
 * **specs/SSI.tla.** rw antidependency tracking and dangerous structure detection.
 Invariant: every committed schedule is serializable.
 Verified across 24.6M distinct states.

 Each spec is referenced from the implementation file that realizes it, by name and by action.
+WAL and recovery correctness is covered empirically rather than by spec: the acceptance test phase1_acceptance_1000_crashes runs 1,000 crash and recovery scenarios under fault injection, and a Storage.tla spec is on the todo list rather than in the repo.

 ## Benchmarks